 Set $E={\mathbf E}_v$ for the completion at $v$.
 Our goal is to construct $\O_E$-integral models for $\Sh_{\rmK^\circ}(\G, X)$ and $\Sh_{\rmK}(\G, X)$ which satisfy two requirements roughly as follows; they are both important for applications.
 First, the integral model is ``as proper as possible", i.e. it does not miss points in positive characteristic that should appear as reductions of points of the Shimura variety.
 Second, the \'etale local structure of the integral model is controlled by a corresponding local model.
-We refer the reader to \cite{Picm} for an account of past work on such integral models.
+We refer the reader to \cite{Picm} and \cite{PRS} for an account of past work on such integral models and local models.

 Before stating the main result, we briefly recall some basic information about local models; these play a crucial role in the theory.
 Let $\{\mu\}$ be the geometric conjugacy class of the cocharacter $\mu=\mu_h$ of $G$ which corresponds to the hermitian symmetric domain $X$.
-The local model $\bbM^{\mathrm{loc}}_{\Gg, \mu}$ is associated to the triple $(G,\{\mu\}, \Gg)$, see \S \ref{ss:LM}.
-It is a flat and proper scheme over $\O_E$ and supports a $\Gg$-action with a finite number of orbits.
-Its generic fiber is the minuscule homogeneous space $G/P_\mu$, where $P_\mu$ is the parabolic subgroup corresponding to $\mu$, and is an $E$-form of the compact dual of $X$.
+The local model $\bbM^{\mathrm{loc}}_{\Gg, \mu}=\bbM^{\mathrm{loc}}_{\Gg^\circ, \mu}$ is associated to the triple $(G,\{\mu\}, \Gg^\circ)$, see \S \ref{ss:LM}.
+It is a flat and normal proper scheme over $\O_E$ and supports a $\Gg$-action with a finite number of orbits.
+Its generic fiber is the homogeneous space over $E$ parametrizing parabolics in the conjugacy class of $P_{\mu^{-1}}$, the parabolic subgroup corresponding to the minuscule cocharacter $\mu^{-1}$, and is an $E$-form of the compact dual of $X$.
 Its special fiber is reduced and, in fact, $\bbM^{\mathrm{loc}}_{\Gg, \mu}$ is uniquely determined by its corresponding $v$-sheaf on perfectoid spaces, which is given a priori by Scholze-Weinstein \cite{Schber}.

 \begin{para} The main theorem of this paper is the following:

 \begin{thm} Assume $p>2$.
 Let $(\bfG,X)$ be a Shimura datum of abelian type and $\rmK_{p}^\circ=\calG^\circ(\bbZ_p)$ a parahoric subgroup.
 There exists a pro-system of $\calO_{E}$-schemes $\mathscr{S}_{\rmK^\circ_{p}\rmK^p}(\bfG,X)$ with generic fibers $\Sh_{\rmK_p^\circ\rmK^p}(\bfG,X)$ and with finite \'etale transition maps, for varying sufficiently small $\rmK^p\subset \G({\mathbb A}^p_f)$, such that the $\calO_{E}$-scheme